What are Rhodesian Ridgebacks?

 These fish ingredients are combined with Peas and Tapioca which provide carbohydrates and Fiber.
 Tapioca is not well known and is a root vegetable popular in South America.
 Find out more about Tapioca in our article Tapioca In Dog Food.

-Many pet food owners will be familiar with Merrick, and it is another brand that produces many highly rated recipes.
+Many dog owners will be familiar with Merrick, and it is another brand that produces many highly rated recipes.
 One of Merrick’s greatest advantages is the sheer size of their product range with many of their competitor’s paling in comparison.